 China sweep United States at Volleyball World Championships

-Zhu Ting (top) of China spikes during the Pool F match against the United States at the 2018 Volleyball Women's World Championship in Osaka, Japan, Oct.
+Players of China celebrate after the Pool F match against the United States at the 2018 Volleyball Women's World Championship in Osaka, Japan, Oct.
 10, 2018.
 China won 3-0.
 (Xinhua/Du Xiaoyi)

 OSAKA, Japan, Oct.
 10 (Xinhua) -- China swept reigning champions the United States 25-17, 26-24, 25-18 here on Wednesday to book a ticket to the third round of the FIVB Volleyball Women's World Championship.

 Amid loud cheers from spectators at the Osaka Municipal Central Gymnasium, the world's top-ranked team hammered their opponents in straight sets.
 Captain Zhu Ting led her team with 19 points, including 17 spikes, while Gong Xiangyu and Yan Ni also racked up double-digit scores.
 The United States only had one player who could achieve a double digit points tally.

 China and the United States previously had seven encounters at the World Championships, with China losing four, including a 3-1 loss to the United States in the final of the 2014 tournament.
 But China was on fire on Wednesday and remained dominant throughout the match.
 They built an early lead 3-0 in the first set and entered the first technical time-out with the score at 8-4.

 Though the United States managed to narrow the gap to trail 15-17, China, scoring a series of straight points when Ding Xia was server, settled the set 25-17.
 In the second set, China continued to dominate, but the United States managed to first level the score 21-21, and then save a set point to tie 24-24.